 The development of employability skills is embedded throughout the curriculum in this programme.
 It has been designed to equip students with the ability to relate the knowledge and skills that they have learned to the real world contexts in which they may work in future.
-These skills include: a sound and critical knowledge of current policies and practices across a wide range of social and criminal justice organisations; the ability to gather, retrieve and synthesise relevant data and information; the ability to work ethically and safely with confidential material and vulnerable subjects; the ability to manage and deliver small scale group and individual projects within time and resource constraints, the ability to work in a group and take a leadership role when appropriate, the ability to give and learn from informed peer evaluation; and the ability and experience to engage in reflective practice of frontline delivery of a range of relevant goods and services.
+These skills include:- a sound and critical knowledge of current policies and practices across a wide range of criminal justice organisations both in the UK and internationally; the ability to gather, retrieve and synthesise crime related data and information; quantitative and qualitative data management and analysis; the ability to work ethically and safely with confidential material and vulnerable subjects; the ability to manage and deliver small scale group and individual projects within time and resource constraints, the ability to work in a group and take a leadership role when appropriate, the ability to give and learn from informed peer evaluation; and the ability and experience to engage in reflective practice of frontline delivery of a range of criminal justice related goods and services.

-In the design and delivery of modules the programme is committed to ensuring that there are regular channels of communication with a wide range of external social and criminal justice practitioners and service providers through guest lectures and workshop presentations, fieldtrips and placement links.
+In the design and delivery of modules the programme is committed to ensuring that there are regular channels of communication with a wide range of external practitioners and service providers through guest lectures and workshop presentations, fieldtrips and placement links.
 Students have the opportunity to undertake a sandwich year at the end of Level 5, and/or a work based module in their final year where they can practice their subject specific skills and develop a confident mind-set which will take them into graduate employment and professional life.
-For many of our graduates their placement has provided the first rung on the ladder for their professional training which they have been able to enter straight after graduation.
-Many others go on to further academic and vocational study.
-For example, graduates are well placed to undertake masters programmes in cognate social science programmes such as Social Research Methods; Social Anthropology; Social Theory; Peace and Conflict Studies; Gender Studies; Human Rights and International Relations; etc. They may also choose to undertake qualifications in areas such as Social Work, Community Justice and Probation Practice; Teaching; Marketing and Market Research; Mediation; Counselling and other people-related professions.
+Additionally, students are encouraged to undertake voluntary work to gain an understanding of different employment areas related to the course.
+In relation to forensic psychology there are opportunities to take part in a research assistant scheme where students gain work experience with academic staff in the Psychology Department both during the academic year as well as the summer.